 The Ambalama building is rectangular in shape has been built by erecting sixteen pillars (De Silva & Chandrasekara, 2009).
-The roof is paved with flat clay tiles and supported by the twelve and four pillars fixed on the ground in two concentric tiers.
+The roof is covered with flat clay-tiles and supported by the twelve and four pillars fixed on the ground in two concentric tiers.
 Connecting the outer twelve pillars, a short wall goes around the structure.
 The pillar capitals are made of wood and decorated with Pekada carvings (De Silva & Chandrasekara, 2009).
 The four sided roof with the elevated middle portion has a short ridge decorated with two clay pots.
 Some clay artifacts recovered from the Mangalagama Ambalama are presently on the display at the Archaeological Museum of Dedigama.

 A protected monument